DANNY YANG

 3. Output source code in your target language.

-How frequently you need to spin up custom code generation depends heavily on what your source of truth is and what language you’re working in, but the coverage of existing open-sourced code generation tools is far from complete.
+How frequently you need to spin up custom code generation depends heavily on what your source of truth is and what language you’re working in, but it’s probably more common than you may think - the coverage of existing open-sourced code generation tools is far from complete.

 Domain-Specific Languages #